slushman/slushman-astro/src/pages/post/using-plugin-generator.md

 ---
 layout: layout:Post
-date: "2017-06-12"
+pubDate: "2017-06-12"
 title: "Using the Plugin Generator"
 category: ["WordPress Plugin Boilerplate"]
-heroAccount: 'yory'
+heroAccount: "yory"
-heroPhotographer: 'Ryo Yoshitake'
+heroPhotographer: "Ryo Yoshitake"
 description: "Learn how to start your next plugin simpler and faster using the WordPress Plugin Generator, including all the options and what they mean."
 slug: using-plugin-generator
 relatedPosts:
   - guide-using-wordpress-plugin-boilerplate
   - why-use-the-boilerplate
   - the-structure-of-the-wordpress-plugin-boilerplate
   - understanding-loader-class
   - editing-the-readme
 ---

-In the [previous post](/post/understanding-the-loader-class) of the [WordPress Plugin Boilerplate series](/post/guide-using-wordpress-plugin-boilerplate/), we explored the loader class and how to properly register hooks.
+In the [previous post](/post/understanding-the-loader-class/) of the [WordPress Plugin Boilerplate series](/post/guide-using-wordpress-plugin-boilerplate/), we explored the loader class and how to properly register hooks.
 In this post, we will begin developing the WP Starter Plugin by using the plugin generator.

 [Enrique Chávez](https://enriquechavez.co/), a full-stack WordPress developer from Valle de Bravo, Mexico, built the WordPress Plugin Boilerplate Generator.
 You can find the plugin generator at [https://wppb.me/](https://wppb.me/).